-A candid and comprehensive oral history that reveals the secrets of Silicon Valley — from the origins of Apple and Atari to the present day clashes of Google and Facebook, and all the start-ups and disruptions that happened along the way.
+A candid, colorful, and comprehensive oral history that reveals the secrets of Silicon Valley — from the origins of Apple and Atari to the present day clashes of Google and Facebook, and all the start-ups and disruptions that happened along the way.

 So how did this omnipotent and ever-morphing place come to be?
 It was not by planning.
 It was, like many an empire before it, part luck, part timing, and part ambition.
 And part pure, unbridled genius…

 Drawing on over two hundred in-depth interviews, Valley of Genius takes readers from the dawn of the personal computer and the internet, through the heyday of the web, up to the very moment when our current technological reality was invented.
 It interweaves accounts of invention and betrayal, overnight success and underground exploits, to tell the story of Silicon Valley like it has never been told before.
 Read it to discover the stories that Valley insiders tell each other: the tall tales that are all, improbably, true.

 I grew up in what is now known as Silicon Valley.
 Only in retrospect does it seem like an unusual place.
 As a kid, it seemed mostly suburban and safe and even dull, except for the fact that there were also a lot of nerdy hacker types around, and they kept things interesting in their own way.

 The woman who lived next door to us ran the computer center at the local community college.
 In the late seventies my mom would drop me off there so I could play Colossal Cave Adventure—a text-only choose-your-own-adventure type game: YOU ARE STANDING AT THE END OF A ROAD BEFORE A SMALL BRICK BUILDING.
 AROUND YOU IS A FOREST.
 A SMALL STREAM FLOWS OUT OF THE BUILDING AND DOWN A GULLY.
 WHAT’S NEXT?